9 October 2016 (8.30am service, New Creation Church at Star Vista)

 Peter denied Jesus 3 times.
 However, a few days later, when he saw Jesus, he jumped into the water to approach Jesus.
 Now, he sees him in Jesus, while before that, he saw God as demanding, judging and severe.

-God resists the proud and gives to the humble.
-If you stay low, nobody can insult you.
+stay low, nobody can insult you.
 Water always finds the lowest place.

 We are nothing without God.
 God gives us our position, our family.
 A fall (destruction) may happen to hurt our pride.
 However, God will not give us death, illnesses or diseases.